Managing Workflows

 Alation currently supports two types of workflows:

 1. Add Object Request: An Add Object Request is used when a new object is to be added to the catalog.
 Currently, Add Object Requests are supported only for new glossary terms.
+This workflow has two major use cases:

 Create an Add Object Request Workflow